Stainless Steel Refret Facts and Pricing

 - We WILL NOT use your fret wire under any circumstance.

 - If you desire a wire size we do not stock we can accommodate if it is available in stainless but there is an $90.00 additional charge.
 We buy wire in quantity and must pass along the cost.
-If you have multiple guitars to refret arrangements can be made for us to share that additional cost with you.
-We will negotiate with you on the wire depending on the number of refrets you need done.
+If you have multiple guitars to refret, arrangements can be made for us to share that additional cost with you.
+We will work with you on the wire depending on the number of refrets you need done.

 - We guarantee our work 100% and stand behind it.